influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 Since InfluxDB is running on `http://localhost:8086` Kapacitor finds it during start up and creates several [subscriptions](https://github.com/influxdb/influxdb/blob/master/influxql/README.md#create-subscription) on InfluxDB.
 These subscriptions tell InfluxDB to send all the data it receives to Kapacitor.

-For more log data check the log file at
+For more log data check the log file in the traditional `/var/log/kapacitor` directory.

 ```
 $ sudo tail -f -n 128 /var/log/kapacitor/kapacitor.log